Last Updated: 2023-12-14

 As you navigate through the tutorial you should follow along using your own Starburst Galaxy account.
 This will help consolidate the learning process by mixing theory and practice.

-Burst Bank relies on AWS S3 object storage to house a significant portion of its data.
+Burst Bank relies on Amazon S3 object storage to house a significant portion of its data.
 As the bank expands, the volume of data pouring into this data lake increases daily.

 Unfortunately, the data engineering team has been struggling to keep up with the task of registering new files to the metastore.
 This process is essential for enabling data consumers to utilize the data effectively for analytics.